Create a Website Account - Manage notification subscriptions, save form progress and more.

 Maryland’s booming aging population will place an unprecedented demand on health, social services, the workforce, and housing accommodations.
 In 2011, the Baby Boom generation, people born from 1946 to 1964, began to turn 65.
 As this large cohort ages, Maryland will continue to experience rapid growth in both the number of older adults and their share of the total population.
 Advances in medicine and longer life expectancy will also contribute to the continued growth of older adults in Maryland.
 By 2030, Maryland is projected to have over 1.6 million individuals age 60 and older.
 Well-planned health promotion initiatives and new partnerships with healthcare, private industry, and other non-governmental organizations are critical to stem the growing need of public long-term services and supports.

 In November 1965, the Frederick County Citizens Commission on Aging surveyed needs and concerns of Frederick County senior citizens and they recommended to the County Commissioners to establish an official Commission on Aging.
 Patricia B. Throne served as the chairman of that citizens' commission and in December 1965, the Frederick County Commissioners created the Commission on Aging as a county department, which was known as the Department of Aging.
-In 2018 the Department became the Senior Services Division.
-The Senior Services Division is overseen by the County Executive.
+In 2018 the Department became the Senior Services Division and then in 2023 the Division's name was changed to the Division of Aging and Independence.
+The Division is overseen by the County Executive.